Mastriano launches $1M ad buy after staying off TV airwaves for months

 The ad buy comes roughly five weeks out from the midterms, though Mastriano has not aired any televised ads since May, according to The New York Times.
 Recent polling has shown the far-right candidate, who has espoused false claims about the 2020 election and has previously pushed for a six-week abortion ban, trailing far behind Democratic contender Josh Shapiro.

-Campaign finance filings last month showed, too, that Shapiro was outspending Mastriano eight to one.
+Campaign finance filings last month showed, too, that Shapiro was outspending Mastriano 8 to 1.
 The nonpartisan election handicapper Cook Political Report has rated the race as “likely Democrat.”